 What does the research say about cannabis and female sexual function?

-A new study published in January 2023 in The Journal of Cannabis Research concluded that cannabis use improves sex drive and enjoyment, particularly for women.
+A new study published in January 2023 in The Journal of Cannabis Research concluded that cannabis use improves perceptions of sex drive and enjoyment, particularly for women.
+This was not a double blind clinical trial so the results should be taken with a grain of salt.
 The study aimed to evaluate women’s perceptions of cannabis use on sexual functioning and sexual satisfaction.
 The researchers used Kaplan’s, Masters, and Johnson’s sexual response cycle: (desire, excitement, orgasm, plateau, and resolution).
 They added the category of overall sexual satisfaction to complete the sexual response cycle.

 The researchers used an online survey tool to survey adults over 18 who reported previous recreational marijuana use.
 The survey included demographic questions followed by a scale to measure sexual functioning and satisfaction concerning cannabis use.

-Ultimately, the study’s results provide new data with useful implications about cannabis and female sexuality.
-Medical consequences of this study include the possible prescribed use of cannabis for treating sexual dysfunctions, especially in women [2].
+Ultimately, the study’s results provide new data with useful implications about cannabis and female sexuality [2].

 Which cannabinoids affect desire and sexual arousal?

-THC may be the most famous cannabinoid when it comes to increased intensity and sensitivity during sex.
-THC may amplify your sensations, making sex potentially extra enjoyable.
+THC may be the most famous cannabinoid when it comes to increased intensity and sensitivity.
+THC may amplify your sensations.
 But it also means that moderate doses of THC versus higher doses are essential if you are not an experienced user.
-In other words, increased sexual desire from THC is dose-dependent.
-Many experienced cannabis users report that lower doses improve desire.
+In other words, THC effects are dose-dependent.

-But if THC’s trippy effects are not for you, you can choose a different cannabinoid, like cannabidiol (CBD), which is thought to decrease anxiety.
-For example, a CBD-infused massage oil might be just the thing to counter anxiety around sex.
+But if THC’s trippy effects are not for you, you can choose a different cannabinoid, like cannabidiol (CBD).
+For example, a CBD-infused massage oil might be just the thing to get relaxed and in the mood.
 Some people enjoy a combination of THC and CBD to benefit from each cannabinoid.

-CBD has been widely reported as a magical sexual cure-all.
+CBD has been widely reported as a cure-all.
 In reality, CBD may play second fiddle in the libido band, but the music would not be the same without it.
-In other words, CBD can contribute to enhanced sexual drive and enjoyment in various ways but is best employed alongside other factors, such as fostering supportive communication and emotional connection.
+In other words, CBD can contribute to enhanced enjoyment in various ways but is best employed alongside other factors, such as fostering supportive communication and emotional connection.

 Learn more in the Guide to CBD